Read the Monster Hunter World Update 2.00 Patch Notes

 Read the Monster Hunter: World Update 2.00 Patch Notes

 Monster Hunter: World update 2.00 is now available to download and it brings some huge changes.
-Not only are there new special assignments, but there’s a new monster, features, and a ton more.
+Not only are there new special assignments, but there’s a new monster (watch the trailer!), features, and a ton more.
 The full patch notes detail everything you need to know!

 Check out the full Monster Hunter: World update 2.00 patch notes: